mmurrs/a-frame-in-100-lines/README.md

-# A Farcaster frame in next.js for music reocmmendations
+# A Farcaster frame in next.js for music recommendations